yvesgurcan/www.yvesgurcan.com/README.md

 This is my personal website.

-The UI was written in HTML and CSS (with the help of the SASS pre-processor) and a dash of JavaScript.
+The UI was written from scratch in HTML and CSS (with the help of the SASS pre-processor) and a dash of JavaScript.

 This project also contains a lambda function that handles the data from the contact form and sends emails automatically.
 This lambda function is integrated with other AWS services: API Gateway and Simple Email Service (SES).
 These services require additional configuration that is not documented below.